• Free shipping on all orders

 Types of Freshwater Snails That Fish Eat

-There are many different types of freshwater snails.
-Each snail has different characteristics and plays different roles in an aquatic environment.
-Some snails are admired by many aquarists and some aquarists frown upon the types of snails inhabiting their ponds or tanks.
-Some snails can be a good addition to an aquarium, whereas others may be unwanted.
+There are several types of freshwater snails.
+Each snail has different characteristics and plays various roles in an aquatic environment.
+Many aquarists admire snails, but others dislike snails inhabiting their ponds or tanks.
+Some snails can be an excellent addition to an aquarium, whereas others may be unwanted.

-It is important to determine the type of snail in your aquarium before you can find the right type of fish that will eat them or their eggs.
+Determining the type of snail in your aquarium is crucial before you can find the right type of fish that will eat them or their eggs.

-• Mystery snails are by far one of the most beloved snails in the aquarium hobby.
-They come in a range of delightful colors and grow to a decent size between 3 to 4 inches.
+• Mystery snails are among the most beloved in the aquarium hobby.
+They come in a range of delightful colors and grow to a decent size between 3 and 4 inches.
 Mystery snails lay clutches of eggs above the surface of the water, which makes it easy to dispose of eggs to avoid unwanted baby snails.
-They do not eat live plants, and this allows many aquarists to tolerate them.
+They do not eat live plants, which allows many aquarists to tolerate them.

 • Our next favorite is the Nerite snail.
-They are small and attractive snails that have the advantage of not being able to breed in a pond or tank.
-This is because the eggs can only hatch in brackish water with a high salinity content, which many home aquariums lack.
+These small and attractive snails have the advantage of not being able to breed in a pond or tank.
+The eggs can only hatch in brackish water with a high salinity content, which many home aquariums lack.

 • The Ramshorn is a colorful snail that grows to a small size.
-They are a favorite in planted aquariums and have the benefit of not eating live plants, but rather aiding in the clean-up of decaying plant matter.
-The only downside is that these snails breed rapidly, and their eggs are hard to see and much harder to remove.
+They are a favorite in planted aquariums since they don’t eat live plants but rather aid in the clean-up of decaying plant matter.
+The only downside is that ramshorms breed rapidly, and their eggs are hard to see and much harder to remove.

-• Bladder snails are one of the least attractive snails and have little to offer in a freshwater aquarium.
-They are not colorful and are one of the smaller growing snails.
-They are known to rapidly breed and overpopulate a tank or pond in a few weeks.
+• Bladder snails are among the least attractive and have little to offer a freshwater aquarium.
+They are not colorful, rapidly breed, and overpopulate a tank or pond in a few weeks.
 They are commonly introduced into an aquarium through live plants and driftwood.

 • Apple snails are one of the largest freshwater snail species.
-They wreak havoc on planted aquariums as they enjoy feasting on live plants.
-They grow to the large size of 4.5 to 5 inches and typically have a chestnut brown shell.
+They wreak havoc on planted aquariums and enjoy feasting on live plants.
+They grow to a large size of 4.5 to 5 inches and typically have a chestnut brown shell.

 • The trumpet snail is a delightful beauty and is rare to find.
-They have an elongated mouth that looks like an elephant trunk and reaches a small size.
+They have an elongated mouth that looks like an elephant trunk.

 Mystery snail